TurboGrafx-16

 1989

 R-Type was a landmark side-scrolling shooter and one of the first killer apps for the PC Engine.
 The Master System port was respectable, but the visuals couldn’t come close to the arcade original.
 The NES, on the other hand, missed out on R-Type entirely even though Nintendo distributed the arcade game in North America.
 Unless you wanted to fork over $2000 for a Sharp X68000, the PC-Engine was the best way to play the game at home.
-R-Type was one of the most visually interesting shooters of its day, and featured environments and enemies that looked like they were pulled form the mind of H.R.
+R-Type was one of the most visually interesting shooters of its day, and it featured environments and enemies that looked like they were pulled form the mind of H.R.
 Giger.
 The gameplay was interesting too.
 The ability to charge up your shot added an element of strategy to a genre that typically challenged players to shoot everything as quickly as possible.
-The inclusion of an auxiliary companion ship (that could be used as either a shield or a weapon) added even more depth to the game.
+The inclusion of an auxiliary companion ship (that could be used as either a shield or a weapon) added even more depth.
 The game gives players many ways to attack their enemies, but R-Type is unapologetic, unforgiving, and unrelenting.
 It’s also completely unforgettable.
 Incidentally, the awesomeness could not be contained on a single HuCard and the game was split up into two parts for the Japanese market.
-Thankfully, the North American TurboGrafx release contained all eight levels of the arcade original.
+Thankfully, the North American TurboGrafx release contained all eight levels from the arcade original.

 Ninja Spirit